-Next, the Exchange proposes to adopt a definition for the term ''Financial and Operations Principal," which the Exchange proposes to mean a person associated with a Member whose duties include (i) final approval and responsibility for the accuracy of financial reports submitted to any duly established securities industry regulatory body; (ii) final preparation of such reports; (iii) supervision of individuals who assist in the preparation of such reports; (iv) supervision of and responsibility for individuals who are involved in the actual maintenance of the Member's books and records from which such reports are derived; (v) supervision and/ or performance of the Member's responsibilities under all financial responsibility rules promulgated pursuant to the provisions of the Act; (vi) overall supervision of and responsibility for the individuals who are involved in the administration and maintenance of the Member's back office operations; and (vii) any other matter involving the financial and operational management of the Member.
+individuals who are involved in the actual maintenance of the Member's books and records from which such reports are derived; (v) supervision and/ or performance of the Member's responsibilities under all financial responsibility rules promulgated pursuant to the provisions of the Act; (vi) overall supervision of and responsibility for the individuals who are involved in the administration and maintenance of the Member's back office operations; and (vii) any other matter involving the financial and operational management of the Member.

-Next, the Exchange proposes to adopt a definition for the term "principal" and include it in newly proposed Exchange
+Next, the Exchange proposes to adopt a definition for the term "principal" and include it in newly proposed Exchange Rule 1901(a).

-Rule 3101(a).
 The Exchange proposes to adopt a definition of "principal," which would mean any person associated with a Member, including, but not limited to, sole proprietor, officer, partner, manager of office of supervisory jurisdiction, director or other person occupying a similar status or performing similar functions, who is actively engaged in the management of the Member's securities business, such as supervision, solicitation, conduct of business in securities or the training of persons associated with a Member for any of these functions.
 Such persons shall include, among other persons, a Member's chief executive officer and chief financial officer (or equivalent officers).
 The term "principal" also includes any other person associated with a Member who is performing functions or carrying out responsibilities that are required to be performed or carried out by a principal under Exchange rules.

-Finally, the Exchange proposes to adopt a definition for the term "representative" in proposed Exchange Rule 3101(a).
+Finally, the Exchange proposes to adopt a definition for the term "representative" in proposed Exchange Rule 1901(a).
 Currently, the Exchange's rules do not define the term "representative."
-Proposed Exchange Rule 3101(a) would define the term "representative" as any person associated with a Member, including assistant officers other than principals, who is engaged in the Member's securities business, such as supervision, solicitation, conduct of business in securities or the training of persons associated with a Member for any of these functions.
+Proposed Exchange Rule 1901(a) would define the term "representative" as any person associated with a Member, including assistant officers other than principals, who is engaged in the Member's securities business, such as supervision, solicitation, conduct of business in securities or the training of persons associated with a Member for any of these functions.

-2. Principal Registration Categories (Proposed Exchange Rule 3101(b))
+2. Principal Registration Categories (Proposed Exchange Rule 1901(b))

 i.
-General Securities Principal (Proposed Rule 3101(b)(1))
+General Securities Principal (Proposed Rule 1901(b)(1))

 The Exchange currently does not impose a General Securities Principal registration obligation.
-The Exchange proposes to adopt Exchange Rule 3101(b)(1), which would establish an obligation to register as a General Securities Principal, subject to certain exceptions.54 Proposed Exchange Rule 3101(b)(1) states that each principal is required to register with the Exchange as a General Securities Principal, except that if a principal's activities are limited to the functions of a Compliance Official, a Financial and Operations Principal, a Securities Trader Principal, a Securities Trader Compliance Officer, or a Registered Options Principal, then the principal shall appropriately register in one or more of those categories.55 Proposed Exchange Rule 3101(b)(1)(i)(C) further provides that if a principal's activities are limited solely to the functions of a General Securities Sales Supervisor, then the principal may appropriately register in that category in lieu of registering as a General Securities Principal, provided, however, that if the principal is engaged in options sales activities, he or she would be required to register as a General Securities Sales Supervisor or as a Registered Options Principal.56
+The Exchange proposes to adopt Exchange Rule

+1901(b)(1), which would establish an obligation to register as a General Securities Principal, subject to certain exceptions.53 Proposed Exchange Rule 1901(b)(1) states that each principal is required to register with the Exchange as a General Securities Principal, except that if a principal's activities are limited to the functions of a Compliance Official, a Financial and Operations Principal, a Securities Trader Principal, a Securities Trader Compliance Officer, or a Registered Options Principal, then the principal shall appropriately register in one or more of those categories.54 Proposed Exchange Rule 1901(b)(1)(i)(C) further provides that if a principal's activities are limited solely to the functions of a General Securities Sales Supervisor, then the principal may appropriately register in that category in lieu of registering as a General Securities Principal, provided, however, that if the principal is engaged in options sales activities, he or she would be required to register as a General Securities Sales Supervisor or as a Registered Options Principal.55

-Proposed Exchange Rule 3101(b)(1)(ii) requires that an individual registering as a General Securities Principal satisfy the General Securities Representative prerequisite registration and pass the General Securities Principal qualification examination.
+Proposed Exchange Rule 1901(b)(1)(ii) requires that an individual registering as a General Securities Principal satisfy the General Securities Representative prerequisite registration and pass the General Securities Principal qualification examination.